 Test Trials Questions

 2. How important is it to attend test trials?
-It's better to fail at a trial than at the showcase!
-The real test rig might be different from what you’re testing on at home.
-Also, there will be judges at test trials to answer questions.
+It’s better to fail at a trial than at the showcase!
+There will be judges at test trials to answer questions.
 Test trials are a great way to troubleshoot and refine your solution.
 There will be several test trial events, so take full advantage!

 3. How do you get the most out of the test trials?
-Come to as many test trials as you can, even if you don't have a device ready to test.
-Bring a tool kit so you can tinker with your device.
+Come to as many test trials as you can, even if you don’t have a device ready to test.
+The head judges will be able to answer your questions and give your team feedback.
 Have the team talk about their experience after each trial.
-Ask what worked and what didn't.
+Ask what worked and what didn’t.
 Remember to document your thoughts in your engineering journal.

 1. Can we get information on the details of the judging process?
 General information can be found in the Judging Process section.
 Specific details of judging are only available to Tech staff and senior volunteers assigned to help with judging.
 The Tech does not make available the names of judges.